disc-8/zpass/README.md

 > Shoutout to <a href="https://github.com/jclopes/zpass3">jclopes</a>, who had the LITERAL 1:1 SAME IDEA, WITH THE SAME PROJECT NAME, months before I even considered making this</sup>

-[^1]: theoretically it is crackable, but the Sun will explode you get compromised.
+[^1]: theoretically it is crackable, but the Sun will explode before you get compromised.